doctrine/mongodb-odm/docs/en/reference/priming-references.rst

 .. note::

-    Hydration cannot be disabled in the query builder for priming to work properly.
+    Hydration must be enabled in the query builder for priming to work properly.
     Disabling hydration will cause the DBRef to be returned for a referenced document instead of the hydrated document object.